AlbrechtL/welle.io/README.md

 }
   ```

-6. Build dab-rpi
+6. Build welle.io
-7. Run dab-rpi and enjoy it
+7. Run welle.io and enjoy it

 Raspberry Pi 2 and 3
 ---